- Human Resources and Talent Development

 Mentoring for Novice Teachers Course Length: Ongoing throughout the school year

 New teachers are assigned an experienced teacher mentor to support them during their first year of teaching.
 All assigned mentors attend summer training and are selected via principal recommendation and online application.
 Mentors meet with their protégé for at least one hour each month outside the contractual day to provide ongoing support.
 New teachers are also supported by the lead mentor for each school.
-The lead mentor formally meets with protégés and mentors within the building once each quarter and provide ongoing support.
+The lead mentor formally meets with protégés and mentors within the building and provide ongoing support.
 The lead mentor serves as a liaison between school and HRTD.